robriks/nouns-wave-protocol/docs/src/src/overviews/Protocol-Participants-Overview.md

     returns (uint96 newIdeaId);
 ```

+### Idea Sponsors

-Those who wish to sponsor an existing Nouns proposal idea to improve its chances of winning the wave's auction and be pushed to the Nouns governance contracts onchain may do so by providing a funding amount greater than the minimum:
+Those who wish to sponsor (ie lobby for) an existing Nouns proposal idea to improve its chances of winning the wave's auction and be pushed to the Nouns governance contracts onchain may do so by providing a funding amount greater than the minimum:

 ```solidity
 /// @dev Sponsors the existing ERC1155 tokenized idea specified by its ID.
 The Ether amount paid